 (2) The effectiveness of each alternative will be evaluated under a variety of possible operating environments because Loads and operating conditions cannot be predicted with certainty.
 As a result, repeated simulations under different conditions are often required.
 In addition, options considered for future installation may affect other alternatives so that several different combinations must be evaluated, thereby multiplying the number of simulations required.

 (3) Once feasible alternatives have been identified, the process is continued with a comparison of those alternatives.
-To determine the most favorable, the short-range and long-range benefits of each must be considered including operating flexibility and compatibility with future plans.
+To determine the most favorable, the short-range and long-range benefits of each alternative must be considered including operating flexibility and compatibility with future plans.